 FAQs for Radio Broadcasters

 Make a Contribution

 There are three types of CCD payments: Basic, Over and Above, and Tangible Benefits.
-If you are a Radio Broadcaster looking to make a contribution, please download our CCD Contribution Form.
+If you are a Radio Broadcaster looking to make a contribution, please visit our CCD payment page for the easiest way to make your payment!
+You can also download our CCD Contribution Form.

-When you submit this form to FACTOR, we will invoice you for your CCD contributions.
-Please take note of your Broadcasting License Decision number and your total broadcast revenues when you fill out your CCD Contribution form.
+Please take note of your Broadcast License Decision number and your total broadcast revenues when filling out your payment.